Serendip is an independent site partnering with faculty at multiple colleges and universities around the world. Happy exploring!

 Human Physiology and Health

-Negative Feedback, Homeostasis, and Positive Feedback – Examples and Concepts
+Negative Feedback, Homeostasis, and Positive Feedback, with Breathing Experiment

 This minds-on, hands-on activity begins with an anchoring phenomenon, how a person’s breathing changes when he/she is re-breathing the air in a plastic bag.
 Students develop a negative feedback model of how the changes in breathing stabilize blood levels of O2 and CO2.
-To understand changes in breathing when running, students analyze cellular respiration.
-Next, students use a negative feedback model to understand temperature regulation and homeostasis.
-Then, students analyze how failures of negative feedback can result in diabetes.
+Then, students use a negative feedback model to understand temperature regulation, homeostasis, and how a change in setpoint can result in a fever.
+Next, students analyze how failures of negative feedback regulation of blood glucose levels can result in diabetes.
 Finally, students compare and contrast positive and negative feedback.
-The Appendix for the Teacher Preparation Notes suggests an optional activity in which each student group investigates a question or hypothesis concerning negative feedback, homeostasis and changes in breathing.
-(NGSS) (revised 6/2023)
+Throughout this activity, students learn relevant human physiology.
+An Appendix for the Teacher Preparation Notes suggests an optional activity in which each student group investigates a question or hypothesis concerning negative feedback, homeostasis and changes in breathing.
+(NGSS) (revised 10/2024)

 Download Student Handout and Teacher Preparation Notes and view comments